coder2003lucky/coder2003lucky.github.io/index.md

     <img src="./prarthan_good_pic.jpg" width="200" height="300"/>
 </div>

-In addition to my academic interests, I have a keen interest in chess, debate, and piano.
+In addition to my academic interests, I have a keen interest in writing, chess, debate, and piano.

 ## Example Projects